The Role of a Hiring Manager:

 While a hiring manager oversees the recruitment process from inside the company, a recruiter is an external consultant brought in to help with company recruitment.
 Typically known as consultants, agents, or headhunters, recruiters work for an agency that assists companies in finding the right talent.

-The Top 5 Questions to Ask a Hiring Manager:
+Top Five Questions to Ask a Hiring Manager:

 1. How does this position support management and contribute to the goals of the company?